Rastercar/backend/services/mailer/readme.md

-# Email dispatcher
+# Mailer

-A simple email sending micro service, made for asynchronous and event based systems with Rabbitmq and AWS SES.
+A simple email sending service, made for asynchronous and event based systems with Rabbitmq and AWS SES.

 ## Architecture

 ![diagram](./docs/imgs/diagram.png "diagram")

-The service declares and consumes a single persistent queue, producers can send to the queue using a direct exchange or by declaring their own exchanges and binding them to said queue, although this would require the mailer queue to be declared beforehand.
+The service declares and consumes a single persistent (and with message TTL) queue, producers can send to the queue using a direct exchange or by declaring their own exchanges and binding them to said queue, although this would require the mailer queue to be declared beforehand.

-this service declares and publishes events to a exchange so consumers can receive events such as when a email was sent, clicked, reported, etc.
+This service declares and publishes events to a exchange so consumers can receive events such as when a email was sent, clicked, reported, etc.

+Check the [Async API DOC](./docs/async-api.yml) for more information.

 ## Known limitations